Santa Maria Farm has in its “Grand Mansion” from 1887 the living history,

 History and Coffee Production in the 19th Century

-• Museum with objects, books, and photos from the 19th century
+• Museum with objects, books, and photos from the 19th century history

 • Visit to the Coffee Yard